 A talented yet controversial figure, Adebayor enjoyed a prolific career in English football after joining Arsenal for just £3m in 2006.

-The highest goalscorer in the history of the Togolese national team, Adebayor scored 46 goals in just 104 league appearances for Arsenal, before leaving for big-spending Manchester City in a £25m deal in 2009.
+The highest goalscorer in the history of the Togolese national team, Adebayor scored 46 goals in just 104 league appearances for Arsenal, before leaving for big-spending Manchester City in a £25m deal.

-He recaptured his goalscoring form in North London, scoring 17 league goals in his debut season, and enjoyed four fairly productive years at White Hart Lane.
+Adebayor recaptured his goalscoring form in North London, scoring 17 league goals in his debut season and enjoying four productive seasons at White Hart Lane.

 Following his release from Spurs he joined his third London club at Crystal Palace, but scored just one league goal in a disappointing spell before leaving for Turkey.

-His best season in English football was undoubtedly 2007/08, where he scored 24 league goals including a Goal of the Season winner in the North London derby, before being crowned African Footballer of the Year in 2008.
+His best season in English football was undoubtedly 2007/08 campaign, where he scored 24 league goals – including a Goal of the Season winner in the North London derby – before being crowned African Footballer of the Year in 2008.

-Arguably the greatest African player in Premier League history, Didier Drogba was a talismanic figure during two spells at Chelsea.
+Amongst the greatest African players of all time, Didier Drogba was a talismanic figure during two spells at Chelsea.

-Drogba scored the winning spot-kick as Chelsea became the first London team to be crowned European champions in 2012, after previously taking the game to extra-time with a late equaliser in the final against Bayern Munich.
+Drogba scored the winning spot-kick as Chelsea became the first London team to be crowned European champions in 2012, having taken the game to extra-time with a dramatic late equaliser in the final against Bayern Munich.